 This is a bulky option, which might slow you down on the trail.

-How to Choose Best Cross Country Ski Pants in 2022
+How to Choose Best Cross Country Ski Pants

 Here are some critical factors to keep in mind when looking for the best cross country ski pants.